 - Prevent false positives by extending the context over threat intelligence.

 Once you deploy your policies, it is time to extend the protection to the entire IT infrastructure.
 It is essential to keep a seamless user experience.

 Keep in mind:

 - Implement conditional access to prevent MFA fatigue.

 - Remember to expand the protection to legacy systems.

 Achieve Zero Trust with Silverfort: Identity Threat Protection Platform

 Implementing the right solution can simplify your transition to a zero trust architecture.

 Silverfort has pioneered the first Identity Threat Protection platform purpose-built for real-time prevention, detection, and the response of attacks that utilize compromised credentials to access targeted resources.
-Using innovative agentless and proxyless technology, Silverfort seamlessly integrates with all existing IAM solutions (such as AD, ADFS, RADIUS, Azure AD, Okta, Ping Identity, AWS IAM, etc.), extending their coverage to assets that could not be protected until today, such as homegrown/legacy applications, IT infrastructure, file systems, command-line tools, machine-to-machine access and more.
+Using innovative agentless and proxyless technology, Silverfort seamlessly integrates with all existing IAM solutions (such as AD, ADFS, RADIUS, Entra ID (formerly Azure AD), Okta, Ping Identity, AWS IAM, etc.), extending their coverage to assets that could not be protected until today, such as homegrown/legacy applications, IT infrastructure, file systems, command-line tools, machine-to-machine access and more.
 Silverfort effectively prevents identity-based attacks across dynamic and complex cloud and hybrid environments.
 By doing this, Silverfort gives organizations the capabilities to prevent identity-based attacks and achieve compliance.

 Learn how Silverfort can help your organization achieve zero trust.
 Contact us.